underdogliu/underdogliu.github.io/aboutme.md

 ---

 <!-- Yo what's up?
 How can you be that bored which leads you to this place, having any interest to an "underdog"? -->

 I now expect myself to graduate at the 2nd half of 2023 and I am now (almost) on the job market.
-Please DM me on Linkedin or send me email if you interested to hire me!
+Please DM me on Linkedin or send me email if you are interested to talk!
 I have primary interest in postdoctoral research positions about speech processing, but definitely open to high-tier industry positions as well.

 Email: xuechen.liu@uef.fi, xuechen.liu@inria.fr